Friday, November 22, 2024

 Seeds were first brought over from the old world in the early 1600s when European settlers began setting-up shop in the Americas.
 From the east coast, the apple tree made its way west in the 1800s.
 Western New York, Michigan, and now, Washington became the U.S.'s largest apple producer.
 From there, the apple even hopped the vast Pacific Ocean to Japan (Fuji apple), Australia (Granny Smith) and New Zealand (Gala apple) were born from European/American apple lineage.

-But the apple isn’t from Europe either, although genetically, Malus Domestica (the scientific name for the specific apple we're familiar with) does have some European crabapple in it.
-The domestic apple is thought to descend predominantly from Malus Sieversii, the large apple still growing wild in Central Asia.
-It was by way of ancient trade routes, such as the Silk Road, that Malus genus spread east to west, all way between China to Portugal.
-With modern transportation, it now grows as far north as Alaska and Iceland, as far south as Patagonia and South Africa, or anywhere there are cool temperatures for part of the year.
-In fact, apple trees succeed in parts of Florida, Thailand and even Bermuda!
+But the apple isn’t from Europe either, although genetically, Malus Domestica (the scientific name for the common eating apple) does have some European crabapple in it.
+The "domesticated apple" is thought to descend predominantly from Malus Sieversii, the baseball-sized apple still growing wild in Central Asia.
+It was by way of ancient trade routes, such as the Silk Road, that Sieversii genes spread east to west, all way between China to Portugal.
+Western Europeans brought it further west, across the Atlantic, and then it even hopped the vast Pacific Ocean to Japan, Australia, and New Zealand, where the likes of the Fuji apple, Granny Smith, and Gala (respectively) were born from European and/or American apple lineage.

 Saturday, October 7, 2023